cookish/deeptile/notes/notes.md

 ### Studies to do
  * Better to calc principal board value first, then check score, or to store in cache for each equivalent board position.

- * Clear cache completely per move, or prune out smaller board positions?
+ * [d] Clear cache completely per move, or prune out smaller board positions?
 If prune, how often?

  * Evaluate after move or after spawn or both (two separate caches)?